 - Modern-day Rome, with the Spanish Steps, the Trevi Fountain, some shopping, exploring Piazza Navona, and walk around town

-- Ancient Rome, with the Colloseum, the Forum Romano and the Pantheon, find the top 9 ancient ruins of Rome
+- Ancient Rome, with the Colosseum, the Forum Romano, and the Pantheon, find the top 9 ancient ruins of Rome

-- Religious Rome, with a visit to St. Giovanni of Laterna, Scale Sancta, the Santa Maria Maggiore.
-Check my list of favourite churches of Rome for more details.
+- Religious Rome, with a visit to St. Giovanni of Laterna, Scala Sancta, the Santa Maria Maggiore.
+Check my list of favorite churches of Rome for more details.

 - The Vatican, visiting the Saint Pieter Basilica from the inside and head over to the Vatican Museum.
 We topped things off with a visit to the most gorgeous museum: Galleria Borghese.
 Read more things to do in Vatican City here.

 - Sweeping day to visit some places we loved, like the Angel’s Castle and Piazza Navona.
 We took a bicycle tour over the hills of Rome to revisit the famous sites of Rome and take it all in one more time